Damien Winter Middle School and Novice Invitational

 "they drop it" when they did not

-"if you dont like it go do LD/PF "
+"if you do not like it go do LD/PF "

-long ov that could have just been line by lined,
+long ov that could have just been line by line,

 marking multiple cards in the same speech